PombertLab/SYNY/README.md

 If desired, the barplots can instead be generated using a single monochromatic color with the `--monobar` command line switch; <i>e.g.</i> `--monobar red`.
 If this option is selected, the color-coding legend will be omitted from the plot.

 By default, the barplots are formatted for a widescreen (landscape) output (width/height ratio: 19.2/10.8).
-This ratio can be adjusted with the `--height` and `--width` command line switches.
+This ratio can be adjusted with the `--bheight` and `--bwidth` command line switches.

 #### Dotplots